ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Writing a node class library is more confusing than it needs to be.
 Here’s a guide</blockquote>

 <h3>3.
-10 Bad TypeScript Habits To Break In 2024 - <a href="https://medium.com/gitconnected/10-bad-typescript-habits-to-break-in-2024-4301c67f2ae0" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Dzmitry Ihnatovich`**

-<blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>
+<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>

 <h3>4.
 Node.js Full TypeScript Support: What You Need to Know - <a href="https://medium.com/@emaddehnavi/node-js-full-typescript-support-what-you-need-to-know-3c90ffb6520c" target="_blank" rel="noopener noreferrer">link</a></h3>